VIII. FACULTY WORKING CONDITIONS

 Research and study on the part of the faculty are essential elements of university work.
 Accordingly, members of the faculty are encouraged to seek external financial support for their research projects.
 When such research is carried out by faculty members under the financial sponsorship of an outside organization, such as the federal government, it is called sponsored research.
 That research should be clearly related to the academic programs of the departments involved and provide opportunities for graduate and/or undergraduate research training.
 But individual researchers are free to pursue interesting and important leads that may arise during the conduct of research, subject only to the terms of the research agreement and other restrictions of the sponsor.

 The vice provost for research assumes oversight of all the university's research activities and policies, including technology transfer.
-The Office of Sponsored Research, under the vice provost, assists faculty in identifying potential sources of funding, monitors submissions of proposals, negotiates and administers sub-contracts and research agreements, and maintains a database of grants and contract proposals and awards.
+The Office of Sponsored Projects and Research Compliance, under the vice provost, assists faculty in identifying potential sources of funding, monitors submissions of proposals, negotiates and administers sub-contracts and non-industry sponsored agreements, and maintains a database of grants and contract proposals and awards.
+The Office of Technology Transfer is reponsible for negotiating contracts for sponsored projects within industry.

 D. Continuing Studies